 Cohu's primary business activity involves the development, manufacture, marketing and servicing of test handling equipment for the global semiconductor industry.
+Other businesses include closed circuit television, metal detection and microwave communications equipment.
 Demand for Cohu's products can change significantly from period to period as a result of numerous factors including, but not limited to, changes in global economic conditions, supply and demand for semiconductors, changes in semiconductor manufacturing capacity and processes and competitive product offerings.
 Due to these and other factors, Cohu's results of operations for the periods described below, may not be indicative of future operating results.
 Certain matters discussed below, including expectations of market conditions, challenges and plans, are forward-looking statements that are subject to the risks and uncertainties noted herein.
 Such risks and uncertainties could cause actual results to differ materially from those projected.

-Second Quarter 2003 Compared to Second Quarter 2002
+Third Quarter 2003 Compared to Third Quarter 2002

 Cohu continued to be impacted by the downturn in the semiconductor equipment industry that began in late 2000.
-Our net sales decreased 16% to \$32.1 million in 2003, compared to net sales of \$38.3 million in 2002.
-Sales of semiconductor test handling equipment in 2003 decreased 18% from the 2002 period and accounted for 80% of consolidated net sales in 2003, versus 82% in 2002.
-Sales of television cameras and other equipment accounted for 13% of net sales in 2003 and decreased 4% when compared to 2002, while the combined sales of metal detection and microwave equipment decreased 13%.
+Our net sales decreased 6% to \$34.5 million in 2003, compared to net sales of \$36.8 million in 2002.
+Sales of semiconductor test handling equipment in 2003 decreased 2% from the 2002 period and accounted for 82% of consolidated net sales in 2003, versus 79% in 2002.
+Sales of television cameras and other equipment accounted for 11% of net sales in 2003 and decreased 16% when compared to 2002, while the combined sales of metal detection and microwave equipment decreased 29%.

-At June 30, 2003, the Company had deferred revenue totaling approximately \$12.5 million and deferred profit of \$6.2 million.
+At September 30, 2003, the Company had deferred revenue totaling approximately \$16.5 million and deferred profit of \$7.8 million.
 At December 31, 2002, the Company had deferred revenue totaling approximately \$9.8 million and deferred profit of \$5.2 million.
-The increase in deferred revenue and profit is primarily related to the deferral of revenue on certain semiconductor test handler upgrades that have been shipped and installed and are awaiting customer acceptance
+The increase in deferred revenue and profit is primarily related to the deferral of revenue on certain semiconductor test handler upgrades and new test handlers, including our new Delta $EDGE^{TM}$ , and microwave communications equipment that have been shipped and installed and are awaiting customer acceptance

-Gross margin as a percentage of net sales decreased to 34.2% in 2003 from 40.2% in 2002, primarily as a result of lower margins in the semiconductor equipment business.
-Within the semiconductor equipment segment, margins decreased in 2003, primarily as a result of reduced business volume and inventory related charges.
+Gross margin as a percentage of net sales decreased to 30.5% in 2003 from 33.5% in 2002, primarily as a result of changes in product mix and the deferral of revenue under accounting requirements.
 Cohu computes the majority of its excess and obsolete inventory reserve requirements using a one-year inventory usage forecast.
-During 2003 and 2002, we recorded net charges to cost of sales of approximately \$2.5 million and \$0.1 million, respectively, primarily as a result of declines in customer forecasts and other business issues that negatively impacted our forecasted inventory usage.
-While we believe our reserves for excess and obsolete inventory are adequate to cover our exposures at June 30, 2003, reductions in customer forecasts may require additional charges to operations that could negatively impact our gross margin in future periods.
+During 2003 and 2002, we recorded net charges to cost of sales of approximately \$1.3 million and \$1.5 million, respectively, primarily as a result of declines in customer forecasts for certain products and other business issues that negatively impacted our forecasted inventory usage.
+While we believe our reserves for excess and obsolete inventory are adequate to cover our known exposures at September 30, 2003, reductions in customer forecasts or continued modifications to products, including our recently introduced Delta $EDGE^{TM}$ handler, as a result of our failure to meet specifications or other customer requirements will result in additional charges to operations that could negatively impact our gross margin in future periods.
 Conversely, if our actual inventory usage is greater than our forecasted usage, our gross margin in future periods may be favorably impacted.